Advisory Services

 Under this section, penal consequences would ensue for giving false information if the person refuses to answer any question put to him by the authority or if he refuses to sign the statements made under PMLA.
 The Court has clarified that this provision is just an enabling provision that applies to situations stated there.
 It also pointed out that it is in the nature of consequences that ensue for not cooperating with the authorities during the proceedings.

 The Court also stated that the power vested with the authority is analogous to the power exercised in a Civil Court under CPC while trying a suit related to matters mentioned in Section 50 of the PML Act.
-The Court said that it is in the nature of deeming provision allowing the authority to ensure prevention of the money laundering offence.
+The Court said that it is in the nature of deeming provision allowing the authority to prevent the money laundering offence.

-The Court opined that if any person makes misleading revelations in such inquiry, then the matter should be proceeded with in accordance with the law.
+The Court opined that if any person makes misleading revelations in such inquiry, the matter should be proceeded according to the law.

 Supreme Court’s Conclusion